PAD and CAD: If you have one, you are at increased risk for the other

 By minimizing the risk factors you can control, you can reduce your chances of experiencing CAD or PAD.

 If you are living with CAD or PAD, you can lessen the impact of both conditions.
-Managing CAD and PAD relies on lifestyle changes, including proper diet and exercise, along with medications that your health care professional may recommend.
+Managing these conditions relies on lifestyle changes, including proper diet and physical activity, along with medications that your health care professional may recommend.
 In both cases, early detection is key to managing the disease.